drcika/apc-extension/README.md

   <img src="https://raw.githubusercontent.com/drcika/apc-extension/production/demo.png" alt="demo.png"/>
 </div>

-## 🌟 Important Notice
+## ⚠️ Important Notice

-This extension is your go-to tool for configuring Electron and Visual Studio Code.
+This extension is your go-to tool for customizing Electron and Visual Studio Code.

 I haven't developed anything nor provided support for potential bugs, but consider me your bridge to tailor Electron and VS Code just the way you like.